 You will need your Employee share scheme statement from each employer with whom you participated in an employee share scheme.
 If you do not have all your employee share scheme statements, contact your employer.

-You can use the Employee share schemes calculator at ato.gov.au/instructions2015 to help you answer this question.
+You can use our Employee share schemes calculator to help you answer this question.
+Go to ato.gov.au and search for 'Employee share schemes calculator'.